Dedicated to Deb Radke

 Say, for instance,..Johnny Mathis was singing "Chances Are"..

-And you were just standing there watching,...sipping a coke or something..
+And you are entranced, listening,...sipping a coke or something..

 (whom you had seen around school, but had never met)